-Multiply the interest rate by the principal, or security deposit amount.
-You can use a simple-interest calculator from a website, such as WebMATH.com or the basic formula (P I) to calculate interest due, with "P" representing principal and "I" the interest rate.
-For example, if the interest rate is 1 percent, or .01, and the deposit amount is $2,000, the formula for one year's interest is: $2,000 .01, and the interest due is $20.
+In order to calculate interest due on rental security deposits, you need to multiply the interest rate by the principal, or security deposit amount.
+You can also use a simple-interest calculator as a security deposit interest calculator from a website such as WebMATH.com or use the basic formula (P * I) to calculate interest due, with "P" representing principal and "I" the interest rate.
+For example, if the interest rate is 1 percent, or .01, and the deposit amount is $2,000, the formula for one year's interest is: $2,000 * .01, and the interest due is $20.

 Typical Interest Rates

 The state, jurisdiction or institution holding the deposit can set the interest rate.
 Find out the interest rate that applies to a deposit by checking the annual escrow statement, which must be sent each year to tenants.
 You can also check a jurisdiction's website to find the annual interest rate it has set for the entire year.
 For example, Chicago requires interest-bearing accounts for security deposits on rent-controlled units.
 At the time of publication, the rate was .01 percent.

 Administration Fees Affect Returns

 A landlord may be allowed to collect an administrative fee for managing the trust account.
 To calculate the amount due to a tenant after administrative fees are deducted, apply the formula of (P * I) - (P * A).
 For example, the landlord may be entitled to an administrative fee of 1 percent on a $1,000 deposit with an interest rate of 2 percent.
 The formula is ($1,000 * .02) - ($1,000 * .01), or $10.